Sarah K. Woodley, Ph.D.Associate Professor of Biological Sciences

 Project 1: Impact of Environmental Degradation on Amphibian Health and Reproduction

-Environmental contaminants such as the herbicide atrazine, acid mine drainage, and natural gas extraction are potential stressors that disrupt physiological processes and behaviors essential to survival and reproduction.
+Environmental contaminants such as the herbicide atrazine, acid mine drainage, natural gas extraction, and pesticides are potential stressors that disrupt physiological processes and behaviors essential to survival and reproduction.
 I am examining the effects of environmental stressors on amphibian physiology and behavior.
 This work involves characterizing basic amphibian stress physiology in response to both natural and manmade stressors, in the field and the laboratory.
 My work measures the effects of environmental stressors on reproductive behavior, anti-predator behavior, stress hormone levels, brain neuropeptide levels, intermediary metabolism, and immune function, including susceptibility to the amphibian chytrid fungus.

 Project 2: Sex Differences in Chemical Communication